JoshTeperman/zendesk-app/Readme.md

 ## Approach

 I was tossing up between using Mocha and Jest.
 Both are reputable software testing suites used by the Javascript Community.
-At time of writing, Jest on NPM has approximately 3.7M monthly downloads, and Mocha 2.24M.
-Either would have been seeing as Facebook uses Jest and it has a larger user base I went with Jest.
-It also runs out-of-the box with create-react-apps which means I didn't have to waste time on configuration for what it a short project.
+At time of writing, Jest on NPM has approximately 4.1M monthly downloads, and Mocha 2.75M.
+Either would have been fine, but seeing as Facebook uses Jest and it has a larger user base I went with Jest.
+It also runs out-of-the box with create-react-apps which means I didn't have to waste time on configuration for what is a short project.

 I initially wanted to employ TDD style development for this application, however given testing is still very new for me, I found it difficult to know how to write tests that I wouldn't have to immediately rewrite as I worked through the design of my application.
 This was also made more challenging given I was using React, Express and Jest all for the first time as well.
 I therefore decided to work up to the milestone of a working MVP application, and write tests from that point.

 I found that this approach wasn't ideal, as adding tests at a later stage was more challening given the complexity of the tests required and the amount of code.
-While not ideal, I still feel it is in my best interest to practise testing and gain a better understanding of best-practise testing in the immediate short-term, so that I have at least a general understanding of the types of tests I would need and the application structure I would be working towards.
+I still feel it is in my best interest to practise testing and gain a better understanding of best-practise testing in the immediate short-term, so that I have at least a general understanding of the types of tests I would need and the application structure I would be working towards.

-Learning to write tests is now my top priority.
+__Learning to write tests is now my top priority.__

 I have tried to structure my tests in two sections, front-end and back-end.